Destination Guide Index

 Guide: Photography, Comedy, and Carnaby Memory

-Soho is never just one thing, which is the point.
-The British Museum sits just north with empire-scale weight, The Photographers' Gallery brings the eye back to the present, Soho Theatre keeps the room unpredictable, and Carnaby Street and Liberty carry the ghosts of fashion, music, and retail ceremony.
-This is a compact route for reading the neighborhood between meals and late rooms.
+Soho culture should not pretend the area is only restaurants and bars.
+The British Museum gives the northern edge museum weight, The Photographers' Gallery and Soho Theatre keep things current, while Carnaby Street and Liberty explain why shopping, fashion, music, and street identity still matter here.
+This is a compact route for reading the neighborhood between meals, theatres, and late rooms.

 • British Museum